top of page

 Neither the terms nor the Agreement itself shall be deemed or construed as an admission by the Agency of guilt or any wrongful acts whatsoever by or against Complaint or any other person, nor does any arrangement(s) made with Complainant constitute an acknowledgment of the validity of any claim, charge, liability or cause of action asserted, it being expressly understood that all such claims are in all respects denied by the Agency.
 This Agreement or any arrangement resulting from this Agreement cannot be cited as precedent or to seek the same or similar terms by any of the Parties in any future case.

 A settlement is a compromise, not an admission of guilt.
-There can be many reasons the parties settle, including practical reasons such as the time, costs, and risks of litigation.
+There can be many reasons why parties settle, including practical considerations such as time, costs, and risks of litigation.
 So if you see this clause in your agreement, don't take it personally.

-In rare circumstances, I've successfully negotiated for an apology.
+In rare circumstances, I have successfully negotiated for an apology.
 Such a term would have to be negotiated, however, and you may still see this "no admission" clause because a defendant would not want their apology to be interpreted as an admission of guilt.
 Again, this is standard and reasonable.

 Complete Agreement, Complete Understanding

-There will usually be a clause or clauses that say that this agreement is entered into voluntarily, that you made an informed decision, and that there are no other terms outside the four corners of the contract:
+There will usually be a clause or clauses that state that this agreement is entered into voluntarily, that you made an informed decision, and that there are no other terms outside the four corners of the contract.

 The parties acknowledge that each and every term of this Agreement is understood and entered into knowingly and voluntarily.
 Both parties acknowledge and represent that they have been provided with a reasonable amount of time to consider the terms set forth before signing it.
 Each party acknowledges that they fully participated in the negotiations leading up to this Agreement and that the resulting Agreement is not the product of coercion, duress, threat, intimidation, or other undue pressure of any kind.
 Each party has fully considered the terms of this Agreement, and understands that this is intended to create a legal, valid and enforceable agreement and voluntarily agrees to the terms and conditions of this Agreement prior to affixing signature.